smartdevicelink/sdl_evolution/proposals/NNNN-Clarification-of-SDL-App-Icon-display-sequence-and-display-order.md

 ## Potential downsides

+There is no potential downside since it is a modification to the current process of the SDL app icon display order.

+## Impact on existing code

 The existing sorting process is left as it is.
 Furthermore, as processes/lists related to sorting are added, SDL Core is affected.
 Also, since the priority information of `AppHMIType` is stored, the policy server is affected, too.
 However, I believe their changes are minor version changes because there are no changes in RPC and parameters.

-## Impact on existing code

-This proposal has no impact on the existing code because there are no changes in RPC and parameters.

 ## Alternatives considered